Davidalimazo/cbs-assessment-backend/README.md

 CBS Assessment test API after installation visit the [documentation url](http://localhost:8080/docs#/) via http://localhost:8080/docs#/

+The answers to the questions are in the PDF file in the root of the directory

 ## Installation

-Create a .env file and add
+Create a .env file at the root of the project directory and add

 ```bash
 PORT=8080